Published on:

 About Roundup

-Roundup stands out as the most extensively utilized herbicide globally for weed control, finding application in lawns, gardens, parks, and playgrounds.
+Roundup stands out as the most widely used herbicide globally for weed control, used in lawns, gardens, parks, and playgrounds.
 With Monsanto as its manufacturer, this weed and grass killer generates an annual revenue surpassing $6 billion, with over 250 million pounds sprayed yearly.

 The herbicide’s primary concern revolves around glyphosate, its vital component.
 Numerous scientists suggest that glyphosate may heighten the risk of developing specific cancer types like non-Hodgkin’s lymphoma (NHL) and hairy cell leukemia.
 The World Health Organization (WHO) categorized glyphosate as a “probable human carcinogen.”